James Farmer: Adult life

 At the age of 21, Farmer was invited to the White House to talk with President Franklin D. Roosevelt.
 Eleanor Roosevelt signed the invitation.
 Before the talk with the president, Mrs. Roosevelt talked to the group.
 Farmer took a liking to her immediately, and the two of them monopolized the conversation.
 When the group went in to talk to President Roosevelt, Mrs. Roosevelt followed and sat in the back.
 After the formalities were done, the young people were allowed to ask questions.
 Farmer said, "On your opening remarks you described Britain and France as champions of freedom.
 In light of their colonial policies in Africa, which give the lie to the principle, how can they be considered defenders?"
 The president tactfully avoided the question.
-She exclaimed, "Just a minute, you did not answer the question!"
-Although the president still did not answer the question as Farmer phrased it, Farmer was placated knowing that he had gotten the question out there.
+Mrs Roosevelt spoke up, saying, "Just a minute, you did not answer the question!"
+Although the president still did not answer the question as Farmer phrased it, Farmer was placated, knowing that he had gotten the question out there.

 Farmer earned a Bachelor of Science degree at Wiley College in 1938, and a Bachelor of Divinity degree from Howard University School of Religion in 1941.
 At Wiley, Farmer became anguished over segregation, recalling particular occasions of racism he had witnessed or suffered in his younger days.
-During the Second World War, Farmer had official status as a conscientious objector.
+During the Second World War, Farmer gained official status as a conscientious objector.

 Inspired by Howard Thurman, a professor of theology at Howard University, Farmer became interested in Gandhi-style pacifism.
-Martin Luther King Jr. also studied this later and adopted many of its principles.
-Farmer started to think about how to stop racist practices in America while working at the Fellowship of Reconciliation, which he joined after college.
+Martin Luther King Jr. also studied Gandhi and adopted many of his principles.

+Farmer started to think about how to stop racist practices in the United States while working at the Fellowship of Reconciliation, which he joined after college.